W427697/Discord-/docs/essentials/controls.md

 </div>

+### Hide control groups

+In some environments the controls are grouped by a category like properties, methods, inputs, outputs and so on.
+Sometimes only some categories are relevant.
+In this case the following sample demonstrates the filter of categories.

+<CodeSnippets
+paths={[
+'common/component-story-hide-control-groups.js.mdx',
+]}
+/>

 ### Conditional controls

 In some cases, it's useful to be able to conditionally exclude a control based on the value of another control.
 Controls supports basic versions of these use cases with the `if`, which can takes a simple query object to determine whether to include the control.